Move cursor over the icon to see details.

 Weekly Technical Indicators: [See DHI weekly technical indicators chart]

-The weekly MACD line is below its signal line since January 26, 2018.
+The weekly MACD line is below its signal line since September 28, 2018.
+This is an indication that the medium-term trend is down.
 Use the following link to access a MACD help.

 Short-term trend: [See DHI short-term trend chart]